 Building an online store on Shopify is one of the most solutions for beginners.
-Before launching, choosing the right one from Shopify Themes for your website is a challenge.
+Before launching, choosing the right one from Free Shopify Themes for your website is a challenge.
 When you have a perfect theme with eCommerce features will help you grow your business.
 So, we listed of 10 best options for your reference.
 Without more ado, scroll down to learn more about it.

-What is Shopify Themes?
+What are Shopify Themes?

 Shopify has its collections with free themes as default.
 They are completely free and safe for use, although the features might not meet your expectations.
 Others are 72 paid themes, pricing from $100 – $188, which is cheap for business owners.

 Unlike Shopify, Envato and Templatemonster are the largest Shopify theme repositories on the market.
 With over 1300 themes & templates available in each market, followed by specific categories and industries.

 The best thing about Envato is that you can download as many Shopify themes as you like for free.
 Exploring the site and downloading the themes you desire in 1 month.
 You only have to pay if you want to keep going beyond the first month, which is well worth it because you get limitless downloads of stock pictures, mockups, typefaces, and other web design materials.

 Pricing from $20 – $200, most of them are compatible with Shopify and highly mobile responsive.
 The premium themes with pixel-perfect designs and many features will help you build your own professional, unique, and profitable store.

 Moreover, many of these Shopify themes come up with different designs as part of their packages.
 Because these designs might be rather varied, it’s important to check through the individual demos that make up a Shopify theme to be sure you’re not missing out on the appropriate design for your store.

 What to look for in your free Shopify themes?